digital-land/specification/content/specification/conservation-area.md

         - field: reference
           description: provide a reference such as CA01-decision-notice
         - field: conservation-area
-          description: "the reference for the conservation area this document is about"
+          description: the reference for the conservation area this document is about
         - field: name
           description: the title of the conservation area document
         - field: documentation-url